bertofurth/Seagate-Central-Debian/README.md

-Note that our tests have shown that the "Bullseye" (Version 11) of Debian works fine on the Seagate Central, but we've seen significant instability with "Bookworm" (Version 12).
-It may be that this later version of Debian is too resource intensive for the Seagate Central hardware to cope with.
+Note that our tests have shown that the "Bullseye" (Version 11) of Debian works fine on the Seagate Central, but we've seen significant instability with "Bookworm" (Version 12) when using the default 64k page size kernel (4k kernel seems ok).
+It may be that this later version of Debian does not work well with 64k page sizes.

 ## TLDNR
 * Obtain a Debian for Seagate Central upgrade image (see Releases)